BuilderBench: The Building Blocks of Intelligent Agents: The need for a new benchmark

 This is not for lack of trying.
-There is a long line of interaction and exploration benchmarks built by researchers in reinforcement learning~(RL)~\citep{ecoffet2021goexplorenewapproachhardexploration, tang2017explorationstudycountbasedexploration}, control~\citep{plappert2018multigoalreinforcementlearningchallenging}, and developmental robotics~\citep{oudeyer2007}.
-For example, maze navigation in ant-maze~\citep{fu2021d4rldatasetsdeepdatadriven} or montezuma's revenge~\citep{bellemare_2013atari}, or handful of tasks in the kitchen environment~\citep{pmlr-v100-gupta20a}.
-Other than a few exceptions like Minecraft~\citep{guss2019minerllargescaledatasetminecraft}, most widely used benchmarks only allow a handful of diverse behaviors~\citep{rajeswar_2023_urlb, pmlr-v100-gupta20a, fu2021d4rldatasetsdeepdatadriven, tassa2018deepmindcontrolsuite}.
+There is a long line of interaction and exploration benchmarks built by researchers in reinforcement learning~(RL)~\citep{ecoffet2021goexplorenewapproachhardexploration, tang2017explorationstudycountbasedexploration}, control~\citep{plappert2018multigoalreinforcementlearningchallenging}, and developmental robotics~\citep{oudeyer2007}, such as maze navigation in ant-maze~\citep{fu2021d4rldatasetsdeepdatadriven}, Montezuma's Revenge~\citep{bellemare_2013atari}, or the handful of tasks in the kitchen environment~\citep{pmlr-v100-gupta20a}.
+But other than a few exceptions like Minecraft~\citep{guss2019minerllargescaledatasetminecraft}, most widely used benchmarks only allow a handful of diverse behaviors~\citep{rajeswar_2023_urlb, pmlr-v100-gupta20a, fu2021d4rldatasetsdeepdatadriven, tassa2018deepmindcontrolsuite}.
 Agents trained on even the most complex of these benchmarks (e.g., StarCraft~\citep{Vinyals2019GrandmasterLI}, AI2Thor~\citep{kolve2022ai2thorinteractive3denvironment}, NetHack~\citep{küttler2020nethacklearningenvironment}) do not seem to learn the same sort of common sense and reasoning skills that agents trained on human text do acquire~\citep{wei2022emergent}.
-We argue that the key reason why, is that, there is not much that can be learned in the current generation of interactive benchmarks.
-Existing benchmarks rarely allow agents to practice skills ranging from exploration to prediction, from low-level control to high-level reasoning.
+We argue that the primary reason is that current interactive benchmarks offer limited learning opportunities.
+Existing benchmarks rarely allow agents to practice a spectrum of skills, ranging from exploration to prediction and from low-level control to high-level reasoning.